-Enrique Ekoga received his BSc in Electronics and automatic in 2012 and he graduated with MSc in Radio Frequency communication systems in 2014 from Science and technology University in Lille, France.
+Enrique Ekoga received his BSc in Electronics and automatic in 2012 and he graduated with an MSc in Radio Frequency communication systems in 2014 from the Science and technology University in Lille, France.

 From April 2014 to September 2014 he was intern at STMicrolectronics in Tours, France.
 He worked on the development of a tunable RF filter based on STMicroelectronics IPD technology.

 From October 2014 to March 2016 he worked as an RF Test & Characterization Engineer at DelfMEMS in Villeneuve d’Ascq, France.
 He was in charge of the DC and RF characterization of RF MEMS.
 From June 2016 to October 2016 he worked at Skense where he contributed to the development of self-powered wireless sensor.

 In January 2017, he joined Incize as Junior Engineer.